CarsonDavis/CarsonDavis.github.io/_posts/2024-05-31-ml_metrics.md

 {: .prompt-danger }

 ## The Madness of Machine Learning Metrics
 If you are interested in machine learning, then you've seen the words precision, accuracy, and recall.
-Maybe you've heard of True Negatives and False Positives, and perhaps some misguided soul has tried to explain everything with some picture of arrows on a bullseye.
+Maybe you've heard of True Negatives and False Positives, and perhaps some misguided soul has tried to explain everything with a picture of arrows on a bullseye.

 It took me the longest time to full internalize these terms, and I think that was in large part because of how they were explained to me.
 I don't want you to suffer like I did.